Emergency Medicine

 • No appointments are necessary.

 • We cannot give medical advice over the telephone.
-Feel free to come to the Emergency Department at any time or call your primary care physician for medical advice.
+You may come to the Emergency Department at any time or call your primary care physician for medical advice.

 • Both parents may stay with young children.